-We believe we are one of the leading gaming companies in Spain, Italy, as well as in several countries in Latin America (with a focus on Panama, Colombia, Mexico, Costa Rica and Peru), engaged in the operation of slot machines, casinos and bingo halls.
+We believe we are one of the leading gaming companies in Spain, Italy, as well as in several countries in Latin America (with a focus on Panama, Colombia, Mexico, Costa Rica and Peru), engaged in the operation of slot machines, casinos and gaming halls.
+We also offer on-line gaming and sports betting products through outlets and betting machines in Spain as well as some betting operations in Colombia, Panama, Peru, Mexico and Italy.
 We also manufacture slot machines for the Spanish market.
-As of December 31, 2022, we operated 83,795 gaming machines, 146 casinos, 78 bingo halls, 621 gaming tables, 2,627 betting locations and 243 arcades.
+As of December 31, 2023, we operated 82,207 gaming machines, 439 casinos and gaming halls, 648 gaming tables and 2,445 betting points.